 Google and privacy

-At Raidboxes we have also created several fixed virtual meeting rooms.
+We at Raidboxes have also created several fixed virtual meeting rooms.
 The link always remains the same.
 We then meet in "Münster", "Freiburg", "Hamburg" or "Magdeburg" - the last three are the locations of our remote employees.
-This way we can arrange to meet quickly and easily, even for spontaneous meetings.
+This way we can arrange meetings quickly and easily, even for spontaneous meetings.

-We use the online meetings function for various purposes.
-Sometimes for meetings on site with a "switch" to the remote employees (top right, the picture was taken before corona) or for a virtual get-together (beer or water optional).
+Otherwise, we use the online meetings for a wide variety of purposes.
+Sometimes for on-site meetings with a "switch" to the remoters (top right, the picture was taken before Corona), or for a virtual after-work beer or water in home office times:

 Video conferences are difficult to manage once they reach a certain size.
 This is something we've noticed now during the corona pandemic where nearly all employees join meetings from home.
 If an online meeting has over ten participants, you need to organize them clearly.
 For example, with the following options and rules: